Asma-ghamdi/202357410-AsmaAlghamdi-assignment3/docs/technical-documentation.md

 A `meta description` tag was added to the HTML head to provide search engines with a concise summary of the page content.
 This improves how the page appears in search results and contributed to the SEO score in Lighthouse.

----

-## AI Usage Summary
-AI tools were used throughout this assignment to support development, debugging, and documentation.
-ChatGPT was used in the early phases to help structure the HTML, style the layout, and implement basic JavaScript features.
-Claude was used in the later phases to generate more advanced features such as the GitHub API integration, project filter and sort logic, visitor name storage, and performance optimizations.
-All AI-generated suggestions were reviewed, tested, and adjusted to fit the project structure before being added.
-Full details are documented in `docs/ai-usage-report.md`.